thevjay/devTinder-bend/readme.md

 - Write a dummy auth middleware for admin
 - Write a dummy auth middleware for all user routes,  except /user/login
 - Error Handlng and wild card error handling

+- Create a free cluster
+- Install mongoose library
+- connect Your application o the database URL\
+-

+- Create a UserSchema & user Model